 Welcome!
 Here you will find short 2-3 page articles related to specific techniques and issues.
 Feel free to print them for your own use.
+We only ask that you not redistribute them without consent.
 If you don’t see something you are interested in knowing more about, please feel free to contact us.
 Thanks for visiting!

 Techniques to Try:

 Case Study Using them in your class?
 Read more about the possibilities.

 Clickers : How can they improve my teaching experience and my students’ learning outcomes?

 Discussion may seem like an easy pedagogy to use.
 However, a well-planned discussion takes time, planning and attention to detail to work.

 Fishbowl Technique: This guide explains how to facilitate a small discussion in a large group.
 Essentially, the class forms an inner and an outer circle–details are on this sheet.

 Reflective Writing This handout addresses different types of reflection writing, such as free-writing responses and journal writing.

 Artifacts in Your Course (using a museum): At UT, we have many places that we can take or send students for a “field experience”–including collections on campus at the McClung Museum and the Baker Center.
 Use this guide to help you think through and structure a hands-on lesson in primary source materials.